kmkr/splendid-nudibranch/content.md

 Location		Dumaguete, The Philippines
 Tags			2013 eel
 Latin			Gymnothorax thyrsoideus
-Description		Moray eels are shy creatures mostly seen peeking out from rocks and coral formations with only their heads exposed.
+Description		Moray eels are shy creatures usually seen peeking out from rocks and coral formations with only their heads exposed.
 Most of the long slender body is hidden inside crevices, where it retreats completely if you approach too fast or come too near.

 DSC00792.jpg